biosemantics/charaparser/README.md

 Charaparser
 ===========
-Charaparser is a nlp tool which processes morphological descriptions of biological descriptions.
+Charaparser is a nlp tool which processes morphological descriptions of the biodiversity domain.
 The output of Charaparser is a structured description of structures, their characters and relations between structures in XML format.